Defining the Path to Inclusion and Innovation

-This book is the first practical, hands-on guide that shows leaders how to build a culture of psychological safety in their organizations and create an environment where employees can be vulnerable.
-With reflection questions and key concept reviews, you’ll learn how to help your teams feel included, fully engaged, and encouraged to contribute their best efforts and ideas.
+This book is the first practical, hands-on guide that shows leaders how to build a culture of psychological safety.
+It's your guide to creating an environment where employees feel included, fully engaged, encouraged to contribute their best efforts, and safe to speak-up and challenge the status quo.

 The 4 Stages of Psychological Safety framework acknowledges that we’re humans first and employees second.
 The framework follows a universal pattern that reflects the natural progression of human needs in social settings.
 These needs exist across demographics, psychographics, nations, and cultures.